Aghajari/XmlByPass/README.md

 By the way, In the example above, on bottom you can see a constraint layout with a simple TextView and a SmileView which both of them are added to the layout by `<include/>`

 ## ViewModel
-**XmlByPass** will automatically generate ViewModels for your layout which extends `androidx.lifecycle.ViewModel` and contains some LiveData variables.
+**XmlByPass** will automatically generate ViewModels which extend `androidx.lifecycle.ViewModel` for your layout and contains some LiveData variables.

 To use this feature, you must follow a specific structure in your xml so that **XmlByPass** can define variables correctly.